-Eric Morken is the sports editor at the Echo Press and Osakis Review newspapers in Douglas County, MN.
+Eric Morken is the sports and outdoor editor at the Echo Press and Osakis Review newspapers in Douglas County, MN.
 Follow him on Twitter at echo_sports.

 - Member for

 The Brandon-Evansville girls basketball team hadn't shot the way the Chargers believe they are capable of shooting from the field through two games, but they were still 2-0 after a 47-40 win over Hancock last Friday night.
 Brandon-Evansville overcame 28-percent shooting from the field by outscoring the Owls by nine at the free throw line.
 The Chargers were 13-of-27 from the stripe, while Hancock finished 4-of-6.
 "We haven't shot very well the first two games," B-E head coach Dick Simpson said.
 "We're better shooters than that.
 I think that will come around sooner or later here.

 The Alexandria dance team went to Detroit Lakes this past Saturday and came home with a second-place finish in kick and fifth in jazz among the five Class 2-A teams at the invite.
 "It was a small invite but an important one for the Cardinals because all but one of the competitors (Moorhead) is in the same section," head coach Christine Reilly said.
 "The team was hoping for the win [in kick], but Pequot Lakes beat them by a mere seven points out of a possible 500."
 Reilly viewed the meet as a big step forward from the season opener.

 BOYS BASKETBALL Brandon-Evansville vs. WHN, 7:30 p.m.
 Ashby at New York Mills, 7:30 p.m.